malawsky/Gershon_single-cell/README.md

 The following R code was used for the data analysis of Malawsky et al. "Timing of tumor initiation predicts medulloblastoma heterogeneity, stem cell composition and probability of relapse"

 The the data is available at NCBI's Gene Expression Omnibus accession XXXX.
-The workflow presented here begins with the Digital Expression Matrices (DGEs) of UMI counts.
-These DGEs may be downloaded from GEO, or may be produced from the provided fastq files using the Drop-Seq Tools found here: https://github.com/broadinstitute/Drop-seq/releases.
+The digital expression matrices may be downloaded directly, or may be produced from the provided fastq files using the Drop-Seq Tools found here: https://github.com/broadinstitute/Drop-seq/releases.